officelearn/azure-docs.sv-se/articles/azure-cache-for-redis/cache-manage-cli.md

     help:    Delete an existing Azure Cache for Redis
     help:      rediscache delete [--name <name> --resource-group <resource-group> ]
     help:
-    help:    List all Azure Cache for Rediss within your Subscription or Resource Group
+    help:    List all Azure Cache for Redis within your Subscription or Resource Group
     help:      rediscache list [options]
     help:
     help:    Show properties of an existing Azure Cache for Redis